valentinradu/valentinradu.github.io/_posts/2015-11-11-error-handling-strategies-in-swift-part-2.md

 postListController.queue.addOperation(save)
 ```

-4. **Always handle errors.** There are multiple errors types, there are errors that we'd like to show to the users, errors that would be useful in a crash logs, and maybe errors that we'd like to ignore in production but assert in development.
+4. **Always handle errors.** There are errors that we'd like to show to the users, errors that would be useful in a crash logs, and maybe errors that we'd like to ignore in production but assert in development.
 No matter the kind, always handle your errors and avoid using `try!` and `try?` except when absolutely necessarily.

-Using the above we were able to design a system that delegates all the error handling responsibilities to an agent but keeps the flow control within the same context.
-Even more, with a little bit of help from the `>>` infix custom operator, we chained together several functions into a more powerful one, which was called asynchronously without losing the ability to catch any possible error that might occurred.
+Bottom line, one should delegate all the error handling responsibilities to an agent but keep the flow control within the same context (decisions on what you'll do if a certain error fires should not be part of the agent).
+Also, when possible, use the `|>>` infix custom operator to chain together several functions into a more powerful one, which you can then call asynchronously without losing the ability to catch any error that might occurred within.

-This is why I love Swift.